 Golf Etiquette & Courtesy

-Objectionable or abusive language or behavior likely to cause offence or injury to any other person will not be tolerated.
+- Objectionable or abusive language or behaviour likely to cause offence or injury to any other person will not be tolerated.

 Stableford, Par and Team Events – about 4 hours;

 Stroke 4:15 – 4:30 hours.

 All competitions are under control of the relevant Match Committee, whose decision in any dispute shall be final.

 Players are responsible for checking the score of each hole on their card (or App), signing the card and ensuring their Marker has also signed the card, and settling any disputes or doubtful point on the rules with a Match Committee member or Professional, prior to submitting the card.
 Players are requested to confirm their scores into the computer (or App) before leaving the course.

 Conditions of Play for all Men’s competitions, including eligibility for Honour Board events, are available here (Conditions of Play).
 The Conditions of Play for ALL LADIES competitions are posted on the Ladies locker room notice board prior to the event.
 Ties in Honour Board events will be decided by play-off.